 EML 3949r.
 Experiential Learning (0).
 (S/U grade only.)
 Prerequisite: Instructor permission.
 This non-credit, experiential learning course offers students an opportunity to gain "real world" on-the-job work experience related to a specific academic field of study.
 Students must register for this course through the FSU Career Center.

 EML 4161.
 Cryogenics (3).
 Prerequisites: EML 3015C, EML 3106, and EML 3234.
+Miscellaneous requirement: EML 4512 and PHY 3101 are recommended.
 This course focuses on the fundamental aspects of cryogenic system engineering: properties of materials and fluids at low temperatures; cryogenic heat transfer and fluid dynamics; low temperature refrigeration and system engineering.

 EML 4288.
 Vehicle Design (3).
 Prerequisites: EML 3014C and EML 3018C.
 This introductory course in vehicle design emphasizes vehicle dynamics.
 Content covers the primary performance related features of vehicle design (suspension, steering, chassis, and tires).
 Using the latest industry-standard software, the course examines various design parameters that influence vehicle performance and handling.

 EML 4304L.
-Thermal-Fluids Laboratory (3).
+Experiments in Thermal and Fluid Sciences (3).
 Prerequisites: EML 3012C and EML 3015C.
 Corequisite: EML 3016C.
 This engineering laboratory explores measurements in fluid and thermal applications, including basic concepts for design of experiments, measurement devices, and their performance characteristics; measurement of fluid and thermal properties, pressure, velocity, and temperature; calibration procedures; experiments in fluid flow and heat transfer; design of engineering experimental systems; laboratory work, report writing.

 EML 4312.
 Design and Analysis of Control Systems (3).
 Prerequisite: EML 3014C.
 This course focuses on mathematical modeling of continuous physical systems.
 Frequency and time domain analysis and design of control systems.
 State variable representations of physical systems.